csnizik/newsnizikdotcom/data/blog/fabric-in-react-native-what-is-it-who-should-learn-it.md

 ---
-title: 'Fabric in React Native: What Is It?
-Who Should Learn It?'
+title: Fabric in React Native
+subtitle: What Is It?
+Who Should Learn It?
 date: '2023-01-11'
 tags: ['react native']
 draft: false